Piper Sets School Record as Burroughs Football Beats Glendale 81-14 - myBurbank.com

 “I didn’t know I had the record.
 After the first drive in the third quarter I got pulled out,” said Piper, who also had a rushing touchdown.
 “That’s when coach said he had good news and bad news for me and that I’d be coming out.”

 Burroughs (3-2) also set a school record for the most points scored in a single game.
-The Indians had 623 yards of offense, also believed to be a school record.
+The Indians had 623 yards of offense, also a school record.
+The previous school record was 610 yards against Arcadia in 2008.

 “Nathan will be the first to tell you that it’s a team effort,” Burroughs coach Mike Reily said.